MicrosoftDocs/powerapps-docs/powerapps-docs/sample-apps/return-to-workplace/app-for-facility-manager.md

 **Employee**

+- **Employee Attestation** - Keeps track of employee health assessments or attestations based on the questions answered by the employee.
+Employee attestation data is typically entered by employees with the Employee Return to the Workplace app.

 - **Employee Sentiment** -  Keeps track of general employee well-being.
 This is self-reported information, but it's a valuable parameter when tracked consistently over time and with bigger groups.
 This data is typically entered by employees with the Employee Return to the Workplace app.

-- **Employee Attestation** - Keeps track of employee health assessments or attestations based on the questions answered by the employee.
-Employee attestation data is typically entered by employees with the Employee Return to the Workplace app.
+- **Employee Bookings** - Keeps track of bookings made by employees.
+Together with an attestation this would be a valid and safe way to enter a building and is referred to as a pass.

 - **Employee Visits** - Keeps track of the visits.
 Employee visits are linked to an employee and a booking record.